Cosquer Cave: Discovery and history

+In 2022, a replica (Cosquer Méditerranée) was inaugurated in the Villa Méditerranée (a 2013 work of the architect Stefano Boeri) in the port of Marseilles.

 Prehistoric paintings

 Stencil of human hand, Cosquer Cave, around 27,000 years ago.

 Four-fifths of the cave were permanently or periodically submerged by sea water destroying any cave wall art in those locations.
 Nearly 500 instances of cave art remain which date back to two distinct periods during the Upper Paleolithic.
 The first phase, from around 27,000 years ago (the Gravettian Era), is represented by art consisting of 65 hand stencils, 44 in black and 21 in red.
 Art from the more recent period dates to around 19,000 years ago (the Solutrean Era) and features much more complex depictions of various animals and human figures.
 In total there are 177 animals drawings found in the cave; these include 63 horses, 28 ibex, 17 deer, 10 bison, and 7 aurochs.
 There is also the more unusual depiction of 16 marine animals including 9 seals and 3 great auks as well as some jellyfish and various figures which could be either fish or cetaceans.
 Of the human figures there are numerous sexual symbols but also one example of "the killed man" motif which can be seen in other caves such as at Lascaux.